facebook/facebook-ios-sdk/samples/SwitchUserSample/ReadMe.txt

 iPhone OS 4.0 or later

 Using the Sample
-Install the Facebook iOS SDK.
+Install the Facebook SDK for iOS.
-Launch the SwitchUsersSample project using Xcode from the <iOS SDK>/samples/SwitchUsersSample directory.
+Launch the SwitchUsersSample project using Xcode from the <Facebook SDK>/samples/SwitchUsersSample directory.

 Changes from Previous Versions
 1.0 - First release.